Tire

 How do I check my tire pressure?

-You can check your tire pressure by using a tire gauge or a tire pressure monitor.
+You can check your tire pressure using a tire gauge or a tire pressure monitor.

 Can I drive on low tire pressure?